ristea/sspcab/README.md

-#  Self-Supervised Predictive Convolutional Attentive Block for Anomaly Detection - CVPR 2022 (official repository)
+#  Self-Supervised Predictive Convolutional Attentive Block for Anomaly Detection - CVPR 2022 Oral (official repository)

 We propose to integrate the reconstruction-based functionality into a novel self-supervised predictive architectural building block.
 The proposed self-supervised block is generic and can easily be incorporated into various state-of-the-art anomaly detection methods.